 In our business, the business of commercial real estate, we need to know the direction of events on the ground surrounding our asset(s).
 Demographics greatly assist us in this endeavor.
 When reviewing potential acquisition candidates, I focus as much on the demographics of the people living in the area as I do the building(s) or development.

 1. What is the street address?
 An address is necessary to begin the process.
 No address, no place to begin the analysis.
 Everything we learn folds out from a certain place, a street address.
-Begin with street address, add city, state and zip code.
+Begin with street address, add the city, state, and zip code.
 Knowing the zip code is important because so much “free” information can be garnered on a zip code basis.

 4. Polygon (Trade area).
 A polygon is nothing more than a boundary.
 What makes polygon’s interesting is building them accurately to “fit” the market area for a property.
-When accessing an asset it is absolutely imperative that you know the shape and size of the marketplace for said asset- and who the competitors that fall within the market area.
+When accessing an asset, it is imperative that you know the shape and size of the marketplace for said asset- and who the competitors that fall within the market area.
 Build the polygon- even on a paper map with varied colored dots representing properties.

 5. Average Age of Population.
 Renters are usually younger.
-“Younger” is often defined by generational names like Gen X, Echo Boomers, etc. It’s imp0rtant to know the present day percentage of people within the market for an asset that can be described as “younger”…. twenty versus thirty versus forty years of age, etc.
+“Younger” is often defined by generational names like Gen X, Echo Boomers, etc. It’s imp0rtant to know the present-day percentage of people within the market for an asset that can be described as “younger”…. twenty versus thirty versus forty years of age, etc.

 6. Median Age.
-This category tells us where people are on the income pendulum.
+This category tells us where people are on income pendulum.
 People in their 20’s and 30’s (the primary rental group) have less income than older people with little time to build passive income to supplement earned income.
 The over 50 demographic (more like over 60 based on the recent recession) will begin to see their earned income dip with, hopefully, other income sources in place to supplement this change (social security, retirement payments, retirement savings).

 7. Household Size.
 A household is a dwelling where there is at least one resident.
 A household is comprised of all the people living in a dwelling regardless of relation.